-Background and Intent: In order to achieve its mission and train quality physicians, a program must evaluate its performance and plan for improvement in the Annual Program Evaluation.
+Background and Intent: In order tTo achieve its mission and educate and train quality physicians, a program must evaluate its performance and plan for improvement in the Annual Program Evaluation.
 Performance of residents and faculty members is a reflection of program quality, and can use metrics that reflect the goals that a program has set for itself.
 The Program Evaluation Committee utilizes outcome parameters and other data to assess the program's progress toward achievement of its goals and aims.
+The Program Evaluation Committee advises the program director through program oversight.